driftywinds/mybb-packages/README.md

 sudo chmod -R 777 ./mybb
 ```

-3. Use this docker file as a template (change values according to your setup): -
+3. Use this compose file as a template (change values according to your setup): -

 ```
 services: